JurgenCruz/HomeServerSetup/Setup Home Server.md

 1. Configure the router.
 Each router is different, so you will have to consult your manual to be able to do the following steps.
     1. Forward port 80 and 443 in TCP protocol to the server so that Nginx can reverse proxy the internal services.
 If you plan to use private VPN with WireGuard, then also forward port 51820 in UDP to the server.
     2. Disable IPv6 because Pi-hole can only do IPv4 with the established configuration and it is more complex to configure it for IPv6.
-    3. If your router allows you to configure the DNS that DHCP assigns to all devices in the house, then use the server's static IP instead of the one provided by the ISP.
+    3. If your router allows you to configure the DNS that DHCP assigns to all devices in the house, then use Pi-hole's IP instead of the one provided by the ISP.
 Otherwise, you will have to disable DHCP so that Pi-hole is the DHCP and can assign itself as DNS.
+You can find Pi-hole's IP in Portainer if you view the stack in the editor and look at the `pihole` container configuration.
     4. Verify that the Pi-hole or router's DHCP is working (connect a device to the network and verify that it was assigned an IP in the configured range and that the DNS is the server's IP).
 2. Configure proxy hosts in Nginx using DDNS.
     1. Access Nginx through http://192.168.1.253:8181.